EPIBuilding a Sustainable Future

 Who We Are

 LESTER R. BROWN, founder and President of Earth Policy Institute, has been described by the Washington Post as “one of the world’s most influential thinkers” and as “the guru of the global environmental movement” by The Telegraph of Calcutta.
-The author of numerous books, including World on the Edge: How to Prevent Environmental and Economic Collapse, chapters, articles, etc., he helped pioneer the concept of environmentally sustainable development.
+The author of numerous books, including The Great Transition: Shifting from Fossil Fuels to Solar and Wind Energy, his memoir, Breaking New Ground, chapters, articles, etc., he helped pioneer the concept of environmentally sustainable development.
 His principal research areas include food, population, water, climate change, and renewable energy.
 The recipient of scores of awards and honorary degrees, he is widely sought as a speaker.
 In 1974, he founded Worldwatch Institute, of which he was President for its first 26 years.
 As President, he launched the World Watch Papers, the Worldwatch/Norton books, the annual State of the World, World Watch magazine, the annual Vital Signs, and the Institute’s News Briefs.
-For relaxation, Lester runs.
+He "retired" in June 2015.
 Read a complete biography.
 View a selected list of recent publications by Mr. Brown.

 Lester Brown

-REAH JANISE KAUFFMAN, co-founder and Vice President, has assisted Lester Brown in his work since 1986.
+REAH JANISE KAUFFMAN, Vice President, has assisted Lester Brown in his work since 1986.
 As in any small organization, Reah Janise wears many hats.
 She oversees the administrative aspects of EPI, including managing its worldwide publishing network, outreach program, website, marketing, fundraising, and personnel.
 Prior to her work at EPI, she worked at the Worldwatch Institute for 15 years as Lester Brown's special assistant and as Director of International Publications.
 Prior to joining Worldwatch, she was an editor and technical writer focusing on sustainable agriculture at Michigan State University, from which she graduated with a degree in English.
 Reah Janise squeezes exercise into her busy day by either running or biking to work.
-She is active in her church and relaxes by knitting socks and sweaters of her own design.
+She is active in her church, and relaxes by knitting socks and sweaters of her own design, which she posts on her knitting blog.
+She can be contacted via her LinkedIn account.

 Janet Larsen